Rep. Nehls to Newsmax: Biden Family 'Corrupt to Core'

-U.S. Rep. Troy Nehls, R-Texas, told Newsmax on Tuesday revelations by Rep. James Comer, R-Ky., chair of the House Committee on Oversight and Accountability, which implicate nine members of the Biden family with influence peddling shows how much President Joe Biden and his family are “corrupt to the core.”
+U.S. Rep. Troy Nehls, R-Texas, told Newsmax on Tuesday revelations by Rep. James Comer, R-Ky., chair of the House Committee on Oversight and Accountability, which implicate nine members of the Biden family with influence peddling, show how much President Joe Biden and his family are "corrupt to the core."

 Comer's revelations came Monday after he and other Republican lawmakers viewed financial records related to the Biden family and their associates' business transactions at the Department of Treasury.